-Why Should You Submit Your Patterns To The Calendars?
+Why Should You Submit Your Patterns To The Calendar?

 The designer keeps the rights to the pattern, the designer gets full page credit PLUS a website address to promote their business or charitable organization.